 - You want other items they sell bundled in with the price you pay

-This is against eBay’s Best Offer policy, and can get you banned from using the website.
+This is against eBay’s Buying Practices policy, and can get you banned from using the website.
 The seller is completely unlikely to accept your proposal with added terms, and instead, are likely to report you or block you from buying any of their items.

 Remember the difference between Best Offer and Buy It Now.
 Your Best Offer obviously needs to be less than the “Buy It Now” option – the trick is determining by how much.
 A seller isn’t likely to let their item go for much less than the Buy It Now price, so think critically about a suggestion that is less than what they are asking for with Buy It Now.